FOREX-Sterling and euro firm ahead of Brexit vote

 Sterling, which some banks have said could fall below $1.30

-close in New York but about a cent below Tuesday's high of
+close in New York but around a cent below Tuesday's high of

 $1.4788.

-was read by some as playing down the chances of a rise in U.S.
+by some as playing down the chances of a rise in U.S. interest

 Gallo said he thought the Fed would still be able to raise

-rates in July if Britain voted to stay in the EU and U.S. jobs
+rates in July if Britain voted to stay in the European Union,

 Others are not convinced.
 U.S. interest rate markets price

-in only a 12 percent chance of a rise in official borrowing
+in just a 12 percent chance of a rise in official borrowing

 costs next month, according to the CME Fedwatch indicator.